AdobeDocs/creative-cloud-enterprise-learn.en/help/3di/mastering3dlighting.md

 ![Examples of environment lights made out of photos, a 3D studio scene and an abstract 3D scene](assets/Mastering3dlighting_5.jpg)

-When you create a new scene in [Dimension](https://www.adobe.com/products/dimension.html), a default environment light will be created for you.
+When you create a new scene in [[!DNL Dimension]](https://www.adobe.com/products/dimension.html), a default environment light will be created for you.
 This is why you are immediately able to actually see anything in the scene.
-Adobe Dimension Starter Assets include a certain number of environment lights, which you may try right away.
-In addition, [Adobe Stock](https://stock.adobe.com/search?filters[content_type:3d]=1&filters[3d_type_id][0]=2&load_type=3d+lp) offers a huge, curated selection of environment lights.
+Adobe [!DNL Dimension] Starter Assets include a certain number of environment lights, which you may try right away.
+In addition, [Adobe [!DNL Stock]](https://stock.adobe.com/search?filters[content_type:3d]=1&filters[3d_type_id][0]=2&load_type=3d+lp) offers a huge, curated selection of environment lights.

 Environment lights produce highly realistic results, and can save you a lot of time.
 In order to achieve something similar manually, you would have to actually create the whole environment in 3D (including various light sources), which is a significant amount of work.